neilllandman/laravel-multitoken-auth/README.md

 <tr>
 <td>send_verification_email</td>
-<td>Whether or not to send an email verification mail to the user upon registration.
+<td>Whether or not to send an email verification mail using the `sendEmailVerificationNotification` to the user upon registration.
 Refer to https://laravel.com/docs/5.7/verification</td>
 <td>false</td>
 </tr>